kchappelow/cis209_homework_chapter06/README.md

 Coding: Write the program

-Hint: each major step will be implemented as a method.
-Possible methods are: isValid, sumOfDoubleEvenPlace, sumOfOddPlace, getDigit, prefixMatched, getSize, and getPrefix.

 Testing: Describe how you test this program

 Task #1: Create a word document in the Git repository with the Analysis, Design, and Testing descriptions.